-- 411. WOMEN'S HEALTH.
+411. WOMEN'S HEALTH.
 (3, 0, 3).
 Understanding the process of the female body so the woman can deal with illness, and stay in charge of her own body.
-Gynecological as well as non-gynecological, medical and nonmedical problems are discussed. - 412(G).
+Gynecological as well as non-gynecological, medical and non-medical problems are discussed.

+412(G).
 HEALTH AND SEXUALITY.
 (3, 0, 3).
 Topics specific to the physiological, emotional, and social components of human sexuality.
 Emphasis on development of healthy sexuality and human wellness in contemporary society.

-Fa, Sp, Su. - 440(G).
+440(G).
 HEALTH PROMOTION AND PROGRAM PLANNING.
 (3, 0, 3).
 Theory, experience, and resources needed for conducting health promotion programs in community, medical, and worksite settings.

-Prereq: HLTH 214.
-Restr: 2.5 GPA or permission of instructor. - 450.
-SPECIAL TOPICS IN HEALTH.
+450. SPECIAL TOPICS IN HEALTH.
 (1-3).
+Content varies.
+May be repeated for credit.
+Alternate subtitles will appear on student's transcript.
 Intensive examination of various topics in health and wellness.

-Variable content, may be repeated for credit.
-Alternate subtitles will appear on students' transcripts. - 459.
-HEALTH AND THE AGING PROCESS.
+459. HEALTH AND THE AGING PROCESS.
 (3, 0, 3).
 Health issues as related to the aging process.
 Emphasis upon wellness in old age; examining the physical, social, emotional and spiritual dimensions.